baobaomi900901/k-mate-docs/docs/doc/en/HelpDoc/Application Integration/Excel and WPS Spreadsheets/Open or Create Excel.md

 - **Visible**`Boolean`: This option does not affect the automation capabilities of Excel, it only controls whether the operations are visible to the user.
 If operating Excel in non-visual mode, Excel must be closed after saving.

-- **Auto Update External Links**`Boolean`: Automatically update external links.
-It is recommended to check the visual mode.

 **Command Output**